Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Infinitesimal Cherednik algebras of GL n

-\subsection{Dirac cohomology for \texorpdfstring{$H_\xi$}{H\_xi}}
+\subsection{Dirac cohomology for \texorpdfstring{$\Hcal_\xi$}{H\_xi}}

-Having seen that $H_\xi$ is what we call a Barbasch-Sahi algebra, we can explore the Dirac cohomology of its modules.
-Here we will focus on the finite-dimensional modules, which have been studied in \cite{DT}.
+Having seen that $\Hcal_\xi$ is what we call a Barbasch--Sahi algebra, we can explore the Dirac cohomology of its modules.
+Here we will focus on finite-dimensional irreducible modules, which have been studied in \cite{DT}.